pyOpenSci/software-peer-review/_sources/how-to/editors-guide.md.txt

 Once the package is accepted by JOSS and the DOI badge resolves properly:

-* Tag the issue with `9/joss-approved`.
+- Tag the issue with `9/joss-approved`. (please do NOT remove the pyos approved label - simple add the joss approved label)

 ## Last Steps Before Closing the Review Issue

 Once the review is complete, you can close the issue.
 Before doing that:

-* Be sure that the issue is correctly tagged with `6/pyOS-approved` (and `9/joss-approved` if authors decided to submit to JOSS and were accepted).
+- Be sure that the issue is correctly tagged with `6/pyOS-approved` (and `9/joss-approved` if authors decided to submit to JOSS and were accepted).
-* Check the pyOpenSci website to ensure:
+- Check the pyOpenSci website to ensure:

-    * The package was properly added to the [pyOpenSci website](https://www.pyopensci.org/python-packages/).
+  - The package was properly added to the [pyOpenSci website](https://www.pyopensci.org/python-packages/).
-    * Reviewers and maintainers are listed on the [contributors page](https://www.pyopensci.org/our-community/).
+  - Reviewers and maintainers are listed on the [contributors page](https://www.pyopensci.org/our-community/).
-    * Make sure the YAML at the top of the issue is fully filled out and up to date.
+  - Make sure the YAML at the top of the issue is fully filled out and up to date.

-* If the package is approved by JOSS, be sure that the issue is tagged with `7/JOSS-approved` and that the archive / DOI information at the top is updated with the JOSS archive before closing the issue.
+- If the package is approved by JOSS, be sure that the issue is tagged with `7/JOSS-approved` and that the archive / DOI information at the top is updated with the JOSS archive before closing the issue.

 Congratulations, you have completed a review for pyOpenSci!